 Your local CSP steward is available to help.
 If you don’t have steward - or don’t know who they are - contact the CSP Enquiries Team on 020 7306 6666 or firstname.lastname@example.org

 Help us develop case studies

 We are looking to develop case studies – good and bad.
-If you would like to share yours, please get in touch with Kate Moran.
+If you would like to share yours, please get in touch.
 If you are concerned about your privacy, we can work with you to address this.